kodermax/kubectl-aws-eks/README.md

-# Github Action for Kubernetes CLI
+# Docker and Github Action for Kubernetes CLI

 This action provides `kubectl` for Github Actions.